igorracca/trafficObjectsSegmentation_ENet/README.md

 ## Contributions

-1.The authors of the ENet - A. Paszke, A. Chaurasia, S. Kim, E. Culurciello (https://arxiv.org/abs/1606.02147)
+1. The authors of the ENet - A. Paszke, A. Chaurasia, S. Kim, E. Culurciello (https://arxiv.org/abs/1606.02147)

-2.Adrian Rosebrock at PyImageSearch (https://www.pyimagesearch.com/)
+2. Adrian Rosebrock at PyImageSearch (https://www.pyimagesearch.com/)

 ## Installation